 Our poor driveway washed away...well, not all of it,

-but a lot of the gravel washed away to the street below us.
+but much of the gravel washed away to the street below us.

 It was a huge mess.

-As my car drove further down the road I saw that rocks had
+As I drove further down the road, I noticed rocks scattered quite

-been scattered quite a ways down from our home and in the road.
+far from our home and on the road.